-Do you ask yourself how to study nature with children when you know very little about nature yourself?
-This was a big stumbling block for me.
+I finally realized that we had to learn about nature one baby step at a time.
 For several years I focused on creating a love for nature by being outside as much as possible.
-We ate meals outside, had lessons outside, played outside in all weather, spent all afternoon at the park when the weather was beautiful, played in the rain, and took advantage of unexpected opportunities.
-We went on nature walks where we explored with our senses and drew something in nature journals.
-I didn’t specify what they were to draw, only that they draw something they found interesting.
-Doing more intimidated me so we did what we could.
+We ate meals outside, had lessons outside, played outside in all kinds of weather, spent all afternoon at the park when the weather was beautiful, and took advantage of unexpected opportunities to learn about nature that crossed our path.

-1. Do it with a group
+Do it with a group

 It’s more fun to do just about everything as a group.
 The real benefit of having nature walks scheduled with friends is that they are…scheduled!
 When you are looking forward to seeing friends and others are counting you to be there you are less likely to cancel the walk.
 Not sure how to start a nature study co-op?
 Start here.

-2. Study alongside your children
+Study alongside your children

 Make it fun

 Include time for socializing

 One of our favorite parts of our weekly nature walks is seeing friends.
 Moms and kids alike look forward to this day.
 We spend a little time studying nature and the rest of the time playing and talking.